 Harkness Fellowships in Health Care Policy and Practice

 The Harkness Fellowships aim to produce the next generation of health policy leaders in participating countries.
 The scheme offers a unique opportunity to spend 12 months in the United States as a Harkness Fellow in Health Care Policy and Practice.
-Run by the Commonwealth Fund, in collaboration with the Health Foundation and the National Institute for Health Research (NIHR), fellowships are suitable for mid-career professionals, including government policymakers, academic researchers, clinical leaders, hospital and insurance managers, and journalists.
-The next standard call for applications for the 2022–23 Harkness Fellowships in Health Care Policy and Practice will be announced in spring 2021.
+Run by the Commonwealth Fund, in collaboration with the Health Foundation and the National Institute for Health Research, fellowships are suitable for mid-career professionals, including government policymakers, academic researchers, clinical leaders, hospital and insurance managers, and journalists.
+The next call for applications for the 2023–24 Harkness Fellowships in Health Care Policy and Practice will be announced in Summer 2022.
+Find out more

 Sciana: The Health Leaders Network

-The Sciana network brings together senior health and health care leaders who share a strong commitment to shaping the future of health care landscapes, providing the space and time to share learning and take inspiration from an international context.
+Sciana: The Health Leaders Network brings together senior health and health care leaders who share a strong commitment to shaping the future of health care landscapes, providing the space and time to share learning and take inspiration from an international context.
 Each cohort comprises up to 19 outstanding leaders, at least six each from Germany, Switzerland and the UK.
-Applications for the next round will be open from February 2021 until the summer.
+Applications for the next round will be open at the end of 2022.
+Find out more

-Q is an initiative connecting people who have improvement expertise across the UK.
-There are over 4,000 members and the community continues to grow.
+The Q community is an initiative connecting people who have improvement expertise across the UK.
+There are over 4,500 members and the community continues to grow.
 Q’s mission is to foster continuous and sustainable improvement in health and care, creating opportunities for people to come together to share ideas, enhance skills and collaborate to make health and care better.
 Opportunities to join Q are open on a continuous basis.
 We welcome applications from people with improvement expertise based anywhere in the UK and Ireland.
-Join Q.
+Join Q

 Health Anchors Learning Network